kfurjan/apartments-app/Backend/README.md

 # Backend (FastAPI & PostgreSQL)

 Backend project (RESTful API) for apartmens-app.
 Project is being developed with Python (FastAPI framework) and PostgreSQL database.
+This repository will use [FastAPI real world example](https://github.com/nsidnev/fastapi-realworld-example-app) as a template.

 ## Project dependencies